-The following is a fairly detailed description of the various UK Motoring Offences and their legislation.
+The following information covers the most common UK Motoring Offences and their legislation as laid out in the Road Traffic Act 1988.
 This is a page for people who want to look at more detail, rather than basic elements of an offence.

 Section 82 Road Traffic Regulations Act 1984 defines restricted roads.
 There is no need for signage if a road is automatically restricted to a 30mph limit by law.